lp-wan/SCHC-NBIoT/draft-minaburo-lpwan-schc-nbiot-hc.md

 The NBIoT architecture can send data by different paths, each path with different characteristics such as bandwidths, feedback, and layer two reliability and segmentation.
-{{Figure-Archi}} shows this architecture where the Network Gateway called  CIoT Serving Gateway Node (NGW-CSGN) optimizes co-locating entities in different paths.
-For example, a service sending from the NGW-Mobility Management Entity (MME) crossing the NGW-Serving Gateway (SGW) and NGW-Packet Data Node Gateway (PGW) may get a reduced bandwidth from some bytes to hundreds of bytes.
+{{Figure-Archi}} shows this architecture where the Network Gateway CIoT Serving Gateway Node (NGW-CSGN) optimizes co-locating entities in different paths.
+For example, a Dev sending from the Network Gateway Mobility Management Entity (NGW-MME) crossing the Network Gateway Serving Gateway (NGW-SGW) and Network Gateway Packet Data Node Gateway (NGW-PGW) may get a reduced bandwidth from some bytes to hundreds of bytes only.

 <!-- The NGW-CSGN also supports at least some of the following CIoT EPS Optimizations: